-As you know, traditional metal braces placed on the front of the teeth, and straighten teeth via a system of brackets, wires and elastics, straighten teeth over a period or months or years.
+As you know, traditional metal braces placed on the front of the teeth, and straighten teeth via a system of brackets, wires and elastics.
+They straighten teeth over a period or months or years.

 Lingual braces are very similar to traditional metal braces, only they are placed on the backs of the teeth, hiding them from view.
 As a result, lingual braces are virtually invisible to other people, and that's the primary reason patients choose them.

 Another advantage of lingual braces is that if you play a wind instrument or a sport, lingual braces can adapt to it more readily than traditional braces.

 While these custom-made braces typically cost more than traditional braces, and may make treatment take a little longer, for many people, the improved aesthetics are worth the additional cost and time.

 Not everyone can wear lingual braces.
 There are some challenges associated with them that aren't an issue with traditional braces.
 First of all, the teeth have to be long enough, so that there’s room to glue the braces on the inside of the teeth.
 In addition, people with severe bite problems cannot wear lingual braces.